tatendamar/eport-web/README.md

    - Start the app and visit `/admin-signup` to bootstrap the first admin.
    - This route sends an invite using the service role and promotes the first verified user to `admin` when profiles are empty.
    - After verifying via email, sign in on `/login` and you’ll be redirected to `/dashboard/admin`.
+   - Only admins can invite users from the Admin Dashboard.
+Ensure you’re signed in as an admin before sending invites.

 6. Install and Run the App